-Winning the Am class was the Chinese driver pairing of Bian and Pan Chao, while Hong Kong’s Paul Wong and Clement Li of 852 Challengers extended their lead atop the Lamborghini Cup standings with their class win from GDL Racing’s Gabriele Murroni.
+Winning the Am class was the Chinese driver pairing of Bian and Pan Chao, while Hong Kong, China’s Paul Wong and Clement Li of 852 Challengers extended their lead atop the Lamborghini Cup standings with their class win from GDL Racing’s Gabriele Murroni.

 Amici and Janosz continue to lead the Pro category on 109 points, 18 ahead of Bartholomew and Pull.
 Gersekowski is a further two points back, while Cozzolino and Yazid, who only joined the series five races ago are fourth.

 Eskelinen and Puhakka now have a narrow two-point lead over Chen and Asai, while Bobby Buncharoen of True Visions Motorsports Thailand leads the Am category.
 Wong and Li lead the Lamborghini Cup ahead of Murroni.